VLiamZhao/Car-Maintenance-Service/README.md

 }

 ```
-Then you can get the response like:
+The response would be like:
 ```
 {
     "Email": "test@gmail.com",